By RWinvest February 7th, 2018

 Understanding the differences between off-plan, refurbished and completed developments is key when investing in property.
 Each of these buy-to-let investment types have their merits, but you need to assess which suits you.

 With an off-plan (or new build) property, you can liaise with developers to have input in what the property will include and end with something completely brand-new and purpose built for buy-to-let.
-These will often be in areas of high regeneration, so you get all the benefits of a great location and a brand-new property.
+These will often be lower-priced and in areas of high regeneration, so you get all the benefits of a great location and a brand-new property.

 Refurbished properties are excellent for investors who would like to invest in a brand-new property, but wish to view something physical.
 Refurbished properties have a quicker turnaround than off-plan and can provide faster returns.
 The fact a property is being refurbished may suggest it is in a regeneration area and this could mean demand is high from tenants.
 These properties can often have strong heritage or local connections, adding another unique selling point.